Three Ehrhart Quasi-polynomials: Introduction

 where the coefficients $E_j(t)$ are periodic functions of~$t$, rather than constants.
 It is called the \emph{weighted Ehrhart quasi-polynomial} of $\p$.
 In traditional Ehrhart theory, only non-negative \emph{integer} dilation factors~$t$ are considered, and so a coefficient function with period~$q\in\Z_{>0}$ can be given as a list of $q$~values, one for each residue class modulo~$q$.
 However, the approach to computing Ehrhart quasi-polynomials via generating functions of parametric polyhedra \cite{Verdoolaege2007parametric,Verdoolaege2005PhD,koeppe-verdoolaege:parametric}, which we follow in the present paper, leads to a natural, shorter representation of the coefficient functions as closed-form formulas (so-called \emph{step-polynomials}) of the dilation parameter~$t$, using the ``fractional part'' function.
 These closed-form formulas are naturally valid for arbitrary non-negative \emph{real} dilation parameters~$t$, as well as any real (not just rational) parameter $b$.
 This fact was implicit in the computational works following this method \cite{Verdoolaege2007parametric,Verdoolaege2005PhD}, and was made explicit in \cite{koeppe-verdoolaege:parametric}.
 The resulting \emph{real Ehrhart theory} has recently caught the interest of other authors \cite{linke:rational-ehrhart,HenkLinke}; see also~\cite{so-called-paper-2}. \tgreen{Updated previous paragraph according to Michele's comment 2014-08-30.}

 The highest ``expected'' degree term of the weighted Ehrhart quasi-polyno\-mial is $I(\p,h) t^{d+m}$, if $h(x)$ is homogeneous of degree $m$; of course, this term may vanish, as the example $\p =[-1,1]$, $h(x) = x$ illustrates. \tgreen{(Thanks Michele for pointing this out.
-I have rephrased using ``expected'' degree -- I think this makes the next sentence more transparent. --Matthias)} For a study of the coefficients of degree $d+m$, $d+m-1$, \dots, $d+m-k$ of the quasi-polynomial $S(t\p,h)$, a key tool introduced by Barvinok \cite{barvinok-2006-ehrhart-quasipolynomial}\footnote{Barvinok actually only considered the unweighted case ($h=1$).} is the \emph{intermediate weighted sum} $S^L(\p,h)$, where $L$ is a rational subspace of~$V=\R^d$:
+I have rephrased using ``expected'' degree -- I think this makes the next sentence more transparent. --Matthias)} For a study of the coefficients of degree $d+m$, $d+m-1$, \dots, $d+m-k$ of the quasi-polynomial $S(t\p,h)$, a key tool introduced by Barvinok (in \cite{barvinok-2006-ehrhart-quasipolynomial}, for the unweighted case $h=1$) is the \emph{intermediate weighted sum} $S^L(\p,h)$, where $L$ is a rational subspace of~$V=\R^d$:

 where the summation variable $y$ runs over the projected lattice in $V/L$.
 The polytope $\p$ is sliced by subspaces parallel to $L$ through lattice points and the integrals of $h$ over the slices are added (see Figure~\ref{fig:parametric-dim2againagain}).
 When $L=V$, $S^L(\p,h)$ is just the integral $I(\p,h)$, while for $L=\{0\}$, we recover the discrete sum $S(\p,h)$.
 In the present study, we generalize Barvinok's ideas in several ways, building on our previous work in \cite{so-called-paper-1,so-called-paper-2,SLII2014}.